My first App

 </script>

-You'll notice that along with YOUR_TEMPLATE_ID, we'll also need to replace YOUR_TRANSLOADIT_KEY, the value for which can be obtained from the API Settings in your Account.
+You'll notice that along with YOUR_TEMPLATE_ID, we'll also need to replace YOUR_TRANSLOADIT_KEY, the value for which can be obtained by creating an Auth Key in your account.

 And there you have it! ✨ If you were copy/pasting/replacing along, you now have a working prototype.
 The results are dumped in your browser's console log, but you can also see Assemblies added to your account in real time.
 If you didn't type along, you can still try it live in this image resize demo.

 We're not quite there yet, though.
 The results are in your S3 bucket and referenced in the console log.
 But how to get these results to your back-end so that others can enjoy them too?
-Find out on the Saving Results page.
+Find out on the Saving Result Files page.